aspradhan/codex/README.md

 &ensp;

 **Code** is a fast, local coding agent available as both a **CLI/TUI** and **GUI application**.
-It's a community-driven fork of `openai/codex` focused on real developer ergonomics: Browser integration, multi-agents, theming, and reasoning control — all while staying compatible with upstream.
+It's a fork of `openai/codex` focused on real developer ergonomics: Browser integration, multi-agents, theming, and reasoning control — all while staying compatible with upstream.

 Now with **GUI mode** for users who prefer point-and-click interfaces!